shlifedev/among-us-memory/README.md

 ![image](https://user-images.githubusercontent.com/49047211/91510992-9581fe00-e919-11ea-8be1-93e333de762b.png)

-  You are responsible any disadvantages caused by use this library.
+  You are responsible any disadvantages caused by use this src.
   It only works with the version downloaded from Steam
-  And, Use only for study. never abuse!
+  And, Use only for study. never abuse! please..

 ## How to Use